chen0040/keras-video-classifier/README.md

 ### Predict Video Class Label

-To use the trained deep learning model to predict the rating of an item by a user, you can use the following code:
+To use the trained deep learning model to predict the class label of a video, you can use the following code:

 ```python